tjitze/RankPL/documentation/overview.md

 Rank 0: a = 2
 Rank 0: a = 3
 ```
-Note that the normal `observe` statement is less suitable to deal with multple observations, because alteranatives not satisfying the observation are completely ruled out and their ranks cannot (as in the example above) be shifted down afterwards due to subsequent observations.
-While J-observation does allow this, it often produces undersirable results.
-The main problem is that a statement `observe-J (n) b` does not take the prior ranks of `b` and `!b` into account.
-L-conditioning does take these prior ranks into account.
-For more information about J-conditioning and L-conditioning we refer the reader to [1](#ref-gp).
+Note that the normal `observe b` statement does not adequately model multple observations, because alternatives not satisfying `b` are completely ruled out and their ranks cannot (as in the example above) be shifted down afterwards due to subsequent observations.
+While the `observe-j (n) b` statement does allow this, it often produces undesirable results, because it does not take the prior ranks of `b` and `!b` into account.
+The `observe-l (n) b` statement does take these prior ranks into account.

-A practical example using L observation is included in the examples section ([link](#spelling-corrector)).
+For a more detailed explanation of J-conditioning and L-conditioning and their relation to generalized forms of probabilistic conditioning, we refer the reader to [[1](#ref-gp)].
+A practical example using the `observe-l` statement is included in the examples section ([link](#spelling-corrector)).

 # Building and running RankPL